MdMasiurRahaman/Finite-Element-Methods-in-Engineering-course-at-IIT-Bhubaneswar/README.md

 ## Text books:
 Here are some of the best textbooks on Finite Element Methods in Engineering:
 1. "An Introduction to the Finite Element Method" by J. N. Reddy.
+2. "Concepts and Applications of Finite Element Analysis" by R. D. Cook, D. S. Malkus, M. E. Plesha & R. J. Witt
-2. "The Finite Element Method in Engineering" by Singiresu S. Rao.
+3. "The Finite Element Method in Engineering" by Singiresu S. Rao.
-3. "A First Course in the Finite Element Method" by Daryl L. Logan
+4. "A First Course in the Finite Element Method" by Daryl L. Logan
-4. "Introduction to Finite Elements in Engineering" T. R. Chandrupatla & A. D. Belegundu
+5. "Introduction to Finite Elements in Engineering" T. R. Chandrupatla & A. D. Belegundu

 ## Reference books:
 This is a  restricted list of various interesting and useful books that will be touched during the course.
 You need to consult them occasionally.
 1. "The Finite Element Method: Its Basis and Fundamentals" by O. C. Zienkiewicz, R. L. Taylor & J. Z. Zhu
 2. "Finite Element Procedures" by Klaus-Jürgen Bathe
 3. "Fundamentals of Finite Element Analysis" by David V. Hutton
-4. "Concepts and Applications of Finite Element Analysis" by R. D. Cook, D. S. Malkus, M. E. Plesha & R. J. Witt